AMingBling/IDATA2304-project-student-made-gadgets/protocol.md

 The protocol uses port **5000** for all node-server communication.

 ## 5. Architecture
-- **Sensor Node (client)**
+- **NodeClient (client)**
-    - Implements entity.Node and network.NodeClient.
+    - Implements entity.Node
     - Connects to the central server over TCP and sends sensor snapshots
-    - Listens for commands (ACTUATOR_COMMAND, REQUEST_NODE, ADD_SENSOR) and applies changes locally, then sends updated state.
+    - Listens for commands (e.g. ADD_SENSOR, CheckGreenHouse, CheckNode) and applies changes locally, then sends updated state.
-- **Control Panel (client)**
+- **ControlPanelMain (client)**
-    - Implements controlpanel.ControlPanelLogic + ControlPanelUI / ControlPanelMain.
+    - Implements controlpanel.ControlPanelLogic + ControlPanelUI + ControlPanelCommunication
     - Connects to the same central server over TCP and issues commands.
     - Recieves node state updates from the server and displays them in the UI.
 - **Central Server (server)**
     - Single coordinator listening on TCP port 5000.
-    - Accepts connections from sensor nodes and control panels, validates node IDs, keeps registry of connected cleints, and forwards messages between nodes and control panels according to messageType.
+    - Accepts connections from nodeclients and control panels, validates node IDs, keeps registry of connected cleints, and forwards messages between nodes and control panels according to messageType.
-    - Responsible for routing: e.g. forward ACTUATOR_COMMAND from a control panel to the target sensor code.
+    - Responsible for routing: e.g. forward ToggleActuator from a control panel to the target sensor code.

-## 6. Informmation Flow.
+## 6. Information Flow

-- **Transport:** TCP over port 5000.
-Server is the single router.
+- **Transport:** TCP over port `5000`.
+The server acts as the single router and long-lived connection manager for both sensor nodes and control panels.

+- **Registration / handshake**
+  - Sensor nodes use a small legacy plaintext handshake when they first connect: `SENSOR_NODE_CONNECTED <nodeId>` (single line).
+The server replies with `NODE_ID_ACCEPTED` or `NODE_ID_REJECTED` and stores the node's socket in an internal map if accepted.
+  - Control panels may use the legacy `CONTROL_PANEL_CONNECTED` plain-text registration or a JSON registration payload (e.g. `{ "messageType": "REGISTER_CONTROL_PANEL", "controlPanelId": "cp-1" }`).
+The server keeps a list of control panel sockets for broadcasting.

-- **Sensor nodes -> Server**
+- **Node -> Server (state & alerts)**
-    - Sensor nodes periodically send their state to the server.
+  - Nodes periodically send their state as a single line JSON object.
+These messages include `messageType` (commonly `SENSOR_DATA_FROM_NODE`), `nodeID`, an array of `sensors`, and an array of `actuators`.
+The server caches the last-known JSON per `nodeID` (used to quickly serve `REQUEST_NODE`).
+  - When a node detects a threshold breach it can send an `ALERT` message (JSON with `messageType":"ALERT"`, `nodeID` and `alert` text).
+The server forwards these alerts to all connected control panels.

-- **Control panels -> Server -> Sensor node (command forwarding)**
+- **Control Panel -> Server -> Node (command forwarding)**
-    - User issues a command in the UI.
-Control panel sends the command to the server, which forwards it to the target sensor node.
-- **Control panels -> Server**
-    - Control panel can request the state of a node.
-Server forwards the request to node or replies from cached state.
-- **Control panels -> Server -> Sensor node (runtime changes)**
-    - Control panels can instruct nodes to add sensors.
-Server forwards to the target node, node applies the change and replies with updated state.
+  - Control panels send JSON commands to the server.
+Typical commands and their flow:
+    - `ACTUATOR_COMMAND`: control panel -> server -> target node.
+JSON shape: `{ "messageType": "ACTUATOR_COMMAND", "controlPanelId": "cp1", "nodeID": "01", "actuatorId": "s1_heater", "command": "TURN_ON/TURN_OFF" }`.
+    - `ADD_SENSOR`: control panel -> server -> target node.
+JSON shape: `{ "messageType": "ADD_SENSOR", "controlPanelId": "cp1", "nodeID": "01", "sensorType": "TEMPERATURE", "sensorId": "s3", "minThreshold": 15, "maxThreshold": 30 }`.
+    - `REMOVE_SENSOR`: control panel -> server -> target node.
+JSON shape: `{ "messageType": "REMOVE_SENSOR", "controlPanelId": "cp1", "nodeID": "n1", "sensorId": "s3" }`.
+  - The server looks up the target node's socket in its `sensorNodes` map and forwards the raw JSON line to the node if connected.
+If the node is not connected, the server logs that the target node is not connected and does not forward the message.

+- **Control Panel -> Server (requests and cached replies)**
+  - `REQUEST_NODE` (or `REQUEST_STATE`) messages allow a control panel to ask for the latest node snapshot.
+If the server has a cached last-known JSON for the requested `nodeID`, it immediately replies with that JSON; otherwise it forwards a `REQUEST_STATE` message to the node and waits for the node to send an updated state which will then be broadcast to control panels.

+- **Broadcasting / subscriptions**
+  - The current implementation broadcasts node updates to the control panel that sent the command.
+There is no per-control-panel subscription model in the code; control panels are expected to filter messages they care about locally.

+- **Failure modes and logging**
+  - If a control panel sends a command for a node that is not connected the server will log the event (`Target node not connected`) and will not forward the command.
+There is no built-in error reply back to the control panel in the current server implementation for this case (only server-side logging).

 ## 7. Protocol Type

-- **Connection-oriented (TCP):** uses stream sockets for reliable, ordered delivery between clients and central server.
-- **Stateful server:** the server keeps active connections and a registry of known node/client IDs (used for routing)
-- **Application-layer messages:** simple JSON messages with a messageType field (extensible and human-readable)
-- **Router pattern:** single server acts as the central router - supports point-to-point forwarding (control-panel -> node).
-- **Design goals:** reliability and simplicity (TCP + JSON), easy to extend with new messageTypes, and straightforward error/reconnect handling on client side.
+- **

 ## 8. Constants and Types